gsellator/Telex2000/DEPLOYMENT.md

 # Telex2000 deployment
-> This file lists the instructions I used to deploy this app on a functionning Ubuntu server
+> Instructions I used when deploying this on an Ubuntu server

 ## Creation of the user who will execute the app
 ```sh